-This is the first post in our series Camping Chronicles, discussing all things camping with kids this week!
-Join us for more posts on topics such as crafting, camper trailers, and good gear.
-Today we are attempting to answer the endles problem of how to sleep your babies in a tent AND keep them warm.
+This is the first post in our series Camping Chronicles, discussing all things camping with kids!
+Join us for more posts on topics such as packing, potty training, camper trailers, and good gear.
+Today we are attempting to answer the endless problem of how to sleep your babies in a tent AND keep them warm.
 Check out our friend up in the Canadian Rockies for her insight into the same subject.

 It was 2 a.m.
 Our oldest [age 3 at the time] woke up abruptly and announced, “Camping all done.
 Go home.”
 She was unmovable.
 We explained.
 We reasoned.
 And in the end, she screamed and cried.
 Which… woke up the little brother [age 1].
 He was cold and unhappy.
 At least we think so…he couldn’t actually tell us this.
 But he screamed for nearly two hours before my husband got him to chill out and pass out.
 What amazes me is how they wake up in the morning energized and ready to go.
 That is why we are perfecting the art of good camping coffee.

 Trust me, camping with young kids has its moments.
 We sort of just figure you have to pay your dues sometimes.

 Now, let us assume you’ve already counted the cost, you have come to terms with the possibility of failure, sleeplessness, and frustration, but the prospect of getting out still sounds fun.
 Then this post is for you.
 Cause I am going to share all the things we learned the-hard-way about keeping those kids warm at night.
 There are lots of ways to do this…this was just our formula.

 Our kids are older now, and the outdoor market is rapidly changing.
 So, first I’ll share what we did, then what I wish we could have done.

 Until age one we slept our kids in their infant carseats with the JJ Cole Bundle Me or in the Travel Bassinet.
 Fleece pajamas, a fleece beanie, and any extra blankets to finished off the nighttime routine.